Legislative Updates

 SB135 Speed up Foreclosure Process: Shortens the timing and notices needed in the foreclosure process, requires professional appraisers to determine value, making the second auction no minimum.
 OREIA is concerned these changes will bump lender's lien positions in estate sales, increase the costs to homeowners in the foreclosure process, make it harder for homeowners to catch up, increase tax foreclosures on relatively small amounts.
 Has had sponsor, proponent and opponent testimony in committee.

 SB143 Prohibits Criminal checks on employee applicants: OREIA is concerned about members who hire property managers and service contractors who enter homes on a regular basis.
 The potential for theft, assault, or other criminal behavior is a concern.
 OREIA takes safety seriously and worries how this will impact residents.
-No hearings in Committee yet.
+OREIA submitted written testimony opposing this bill.

 HB135 Source of Income Discrimination: Like the many city ordinances around the state, this bill misrepresents housing providers' reluctance in participating in the troublesome Housing Choice Voucher program with hateful behavior.
 OREIA is providing results of an informal poll that overwhelmingly shows the truth behind low participation rates and offer alternative strategies.
 Has only heard proponent testimony.